example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 Find the module you need in the **metadata.json** file of the module where the code fails (use the provided path).

-Add the module to your `Puppetfile`, or locally with `puppet module install` command.
+Solve by adding the module to your `Puppetfile`, or running the `puppet module install` command.

-## Decomposing the "Unknown resource type" Puppet error message  [JUNIOR]
+### Decomposing the "Unknown resource type" Puppet error message  [JUNIOR]

 Your error message may look like (we are going later to see which parts can be different for you):

     Error: Could not retrieve catalog from remote server: Error 500 on SERVER: Server Error: Evaluation Error: Error while evaluating a Resource Statement, Unknown resource type: 'concat' (file: /etc/puppetlabs/code/environments/production/modules/openvpn/manifests/config.pp, line: 6, column: 5) on node lab.psick.io

-Here's how to decompose the thing:
+Here's how to decompose it:

     Error: Could not retrieve catalog from remote server: Error 500 on SERVER: Server Error: Evaluation Error: Error while evaluating a Resource Statement